Writing Center Awards: Explaining Complexity

 Our judges will include not only Writing Center staff members but also well-regarded content experts.

-The author of the winning work in each category will receive a $1,000 prize, the highest monetary award at Georgetown, to be awarded at a ceremony before graduation.
+The author of the winning work in each category will receive a $1,000 prize, the highest monetary award at Georgetown.
 We will also publish the winning works on the Writing Center website and invite the authors to meet editors and writers at the US News & World Report headquarters in Washington, D.C.

 Please contact firstname.lastname@example.org with any questions.